jasonious/about_me/README.md

 As is evident from irl meeting, I'm interested in body modification, primarily approaching it from cultural and ritual curiousity than from artistic endeavor nowadays.
 I'm always down to talk human body and the "strange" things that we do to them for vanity or inclusion or identity or what have you.
 Going highly visible with tattoos helped me to "become" a complete person in my professional career as I could no longer hide this aspect of me, so I had to embrace it and you either get me or you don't.

-I enjoy reading about politics and ideologies that exist outside of the modern Western very narrow views, and will gladly engage in conversations about all sorts of taboo topics because of this.
+I enjoy reading about politics and ideologies that exist outside of the modern Western, very narrow, spectrums, and will gladly engage in conversations about all sorts of taboo topics because of this.
 I love seeing the other side and am fairly adept at understanding other viewpoints even if I don't agree with them, and am happy to learn more about them (see also Mediator above).

-I'm a father and together w/ my wife we have 2 kiddos, so work life balance is very important to me, with life always winning.
+I'm a father and husband, and together w/ my wife we have 2 kiddos, so work life balance is very important to me, with life always winning.
 Not to say that I won't work hard or stay a little late, but it's on my own terms and thus for me to decide, not you to dictate.

 Vegan and Straight Edge.
 Both of these were more or less born out of empathy for me.
 I do my best to not preach or be a jerk about either of them.
 They are my personal decisions.